Laravel Application Configuration

 3. Configuring the Database

-If you are new to Laravel, then you should know that you have the provision to create configuration files for the Laravel application.
-After installing Laravel, you need to perform the permission writing for your storage directory along with the bootstrap/cache.
+If you are new to Laravel, you can create configuration files for your application.
+After installing Laravel, ensure that the storage directory and bootstrap/cache have the necessary write permissions.

 php artisan down